 If a good customer leaves a glowing five-star review, it can’t get any better than that, right?
 Actually, it can.
 Here’s why you should always respond to a positive review:

 - It’s the polite thing to do.
 If customer gave you a compliment in real life, you would say thank you.
 It’s only polite.
 And with an online review, the compliment is public.
 So be extra nice!

 - Everyone is looking.
 92% of consumers now read online reviews (BrightLocal).
 The public, including potential future customers of the business, may read this review.
 Replying to the review is a chance to speak to these people too, and do some subtle marketing.

 - It affects search rankings.
 By replying properly, you can improve the SEO ranking of the review, and help the review show up in search results for a business.

-How to respond to good review (4 steps)
+How to respond to a positive review (4 steps)

-Step 1: Thank the customer and be specific
+Step 1: Thank the customer for the positive review and be specific.

 Ensure the reviewer knows a real person is behind your reply by thanking them for something specific they said.
 “Thanks for leaving a review, and mentioning our barista Jodi.
 You’re right, she is always smiling!"

 Step 2: Use the business name and keywords in your review response to the good review.